 If, however, you do not see the results you’d expect from this approach, contact Laser Spine Institute to learn about the benefits of minimally invasive spine surgery.
 Our procedures use a less than 1-inch incision to access the spine, resulting in less risk of complication and a shorter recovery time when compared to traditional open spine surgery.^

-Learn more by contacting our dedicated team of Spine Care Consultants today for a no-cost MRI review* to determine if you are a potential candidate for one of our outpatient procedures.
+Learn more by contacting our dedicated team of Patient Empowerment Consultants today for a no-cost MRI review* to determine if you are a potential candidate for one of our outpatient procedures.